4 Awesome Alumni Fundraising Strategies

 1. Segment your alumni audience

 Not all alumni are equal.
 This doesn’t mean you should completely ignore some of them, because they’re all important.
-However, you should approach them differently depending on who they are and their role at your organization.
+However, you should approach them differently depending on who they are and their role in your organization.

 For instance, you wouldn’t go to an average recent graduate and ask for a major donation of $1 million.
 Similarly, you wouldn’t go to a major donor and ask for $25.
 Instead, segment the supporters within your database.
 If you don’t yet have a database you like or are looking for a new option, Bloomerang’s donor database guide provides the following steps to find the perfect solution for any organization:

-When you have alumni engagement/fundraising software/platform that empowers the effective organization of alumni data, create segments based on the alumni’s giving recency, frequency, type, amount, reason, and interest.
+When you have an alumni engagement/fundraising software/platform that empowers the effective organization of alumni data, create segments based on the alumni’s giving recency, frequency, type, amount, reason, and interest.
 Let’s consider how different types of donors might show these items differently:

-• Brand new graduates: These donors won’t have given as alumni before.
+- Brand new graduates: These donors won’t have given as alumni before.
 They’re likely fresh in their careers and don’t have much of a capacity to give.
 However, they also likely feel a strong connection to the school having only just left it.

-• Mid-tier existing alumni donors: Mid-tier donors are too often forgotten, generally due to an over-reliance on major supporters.
+- Mid-tier existing alumni donors: Mid-tier donors are too often forgotten, generally due to an over-reliance on major supporters.
 According to Almabase, 95% of gifts made to higher education institutions come from only 5% of alumni.
 Mid-tier supporters have already shown they want to contribute and they’re the most likely to become major donors in the future.

-• Major alumni donors: Major donors typically come from older alumni who are well-established in their careers.
+- Major alumni donors: Major donors typically come from older alumni who are well-established in their careers.
 You’ve already developed a relationship with them and likely know these donors by name (some may even have buildings named after them!).

 Understanding segments in your alumni database will help you reach out to alumni with messages most meaningful to their engagement with your school.
 This lays the foundation for an impactful relationship.